cognitive-engineering-lab/repo-quest/README.md

    ```console
    xattr -cr /Applications/RepoQuest.app
    ```
-4. Launch RepoQuest, e.g. by opening Spotlight (Cmd+Space) and searching for "RepoQuest".

 #### Linux

 1. Download the relevant package file for your distro (`.deb` for Ubuntu, `.rpm` for Fedora, `.AppImage` otherwise).
 2. Install it through your package manager (e.g., `apt install ./the-file.deb`).
-3. Launch RepoQuest by running `repo-quest` from the command line.

 #### Windows

 1. Download the installer (either `.msi` or `.exe`) for your platform (arm64 for ARM chips, x64 otherwise).
 2. Run the installer.
-3. Launch RepoQuest, e.g. by searching for "RepoQuest" in your applications list.

 Note that Windows will aggressively prevent you from running the installer.
 For example, in Edge you will need to right click the download and select "Keep", then hit "Show More", then hit "Keep anyway".
 When you open the installer, Windows Defender will stop it from running &mdash; again, hit "More Info" and click "Run anyway".